josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 A builder must have a defined target that associates it with a specific input configuration and [project](guide/glossary#project).

 Targets are defined in the `angular.json` [CLI configuration file](guide/workspace-config).
-A target specifies the builder to use, its default options configuration, and named alternative configurations.
+A target specifies the builder to use, the associated default options configuration, and named alternative configurations.
 The Architect tool uses the target definition to resolve input options for a given run.

 The `angular.json` file has a section for each project, and the "architect" section of each project configures targets for builders used by CLI commands such as 'build', 'test', and 'lint'.